narfdotpl/narf.pl/content/posts/drzwi.md

 YouTube](https://www.youtube.com/watch?v=XyJIIzdtcIQ) but the quality is worse there.

-I'm not a fan of descriptions that tell you what you should see/feel, but I can tell you that in the dream I opened a door in a dimly lit narrow apartment and walked down an underground corridor that slowly became more abstract as I noticed I'm no longer walking but falling.
+I'm not a fan of descriptions that tell you what you should see or feel, but I can tell you that in the dream I opened a door in a dimly lit narrow apartment and walked down an underground corridor that slowly became more abstract as I noticed I'm no longer walking but falling.